Click Here To Schedule A Consultation

 Is Botox dangerous?

 So, is Botox really poison?
-Many patients who are interested in the cosmetic benefits of Botox injections may first be hesitant to having treatment done due to their concerns that Botox is a neurotoxin derived from Clostridium botulinum, the bacteria responsible for causing botulism.
+Many patients interested in Botox injections’ cosmetic benefits may first be hesitant to have the treatment done due to their concerns that Botox is a neurotoxin derived from Clostridium botulinum, the bacteria responsible for causing botulism.
 Despite the source of Botox, when injected by an experienced and knowledgeable healthcare professional, such as a board-certified plastic surgeon or dermatologist, the treatment is incredibly safe and produces satisfactory cosmetic results for patients seeking facial rejuvenation.
 Dr. Green injects small amounts of Botox into the muscles responsible for facial expression to essentially “freeze” the area.
-Since Botox can cause severe side effects if an incorrect injection technique is used or an inappropriate amount of the injectable is administered, it is imperative to have the treatment done with an expert.
-Dr. Michele Green has over two and a half decades performing what is described as “the best Botox injections in New York City,” and will leave you looking refreshed, rejuvenated, and youthful.
+Since Botox can cause severe side effects if an incorrect injection technique is used or an inappropriate amount of the injectable is administered, an expert must perform the treatment.
+Dr. Michele Green has over two and a half decades of performing what is described as “the best Botox injections in New York City,” and will leave you feeling refreshed, rejuvenated, and youthful.

 Can Botox cause cancer?